White House, Tennessee: Settlers

 The area that is now White House was purchased around 1828 by Richard Stone Wilks, a settler from Virginia.
 A trail running from Kentucky to Nashville, originally created by Native Americans, cut through the area.
 This trail was originally known as the Louisville & Nashville Turnpike during the mid-19th century.
 In 1928, the trail was renamed US Highway 31W.

 Naming the town

 In the mid-19th century, the Carter, Thomas, and Hough Stagecoach Company traveled the L&N Turnpike carrying passengers.
-A typical stop along the way was a white, two-story house built by Richard Wilks in 1829.
+A typical stop along the way was a white, two-story house built by Wilks in 1829.
 The house was a popular stop for lodging, food, and changing out horses.
 President Andrew Jackson was even heard to have stayed here during his travels between his home and the White House.
 During this time, houses were rarely painted white, particularly in this underdeveloped area.
 The stage coach drivers began to call this stop and the surrounding area White House.